 *There are only 12 spots available per session so sign up early to ensure your spot.

-This program will be developed and administered by University of Victoria Head Strength and Conditioning Coach Dana Agar-Newman (PhD abd) and his Senior Strength and Conditioning Coach David O’Mahony.
+This program is developed and administered by University of Victoria Head Strength and Conditioning Coach Dana Agar-Newman (PhD and) and Patrick Cormier.
 Dana came to the University of Victoria from the Canadian Sport Institute Pacific where he was the Lead of the Strength and Conditioning, overseeing the training of national team athletes.
 While working for the Canadian Sport Institute he helped develop the physical training model for the Canadian Sport School along with progressing athletes into NCAA scholarships and developing athletes World Cup, World Championship and Olympic medalists.
 He holds sport science degrees from the University of Saskatchewan and the University of Victoria, has written two book chapters on developing the vertical jump and testing and assessment in athletic populations, numerous peer reviewed journal articles focusing on talent identification and testing methods.
 Dana is also a Certified Strength and Conditioning Specialist and Registered Strength and Conditioning Coach with the National Strength and Conditioning Association.

 Invasion/Speed Power Sports (2x per week except statutory holidays)